tbritoamorim/100-days-of-code/log.md

 **Thoughts:** I'm doing those the right way!
 Yay!
 I own it a lot to freeCodeCamp algorithms.

 **Link to work:** https://github.com/tbritoamorim/arrayCardio

+### Day 49: February 19, 2017

+**Today's Progress**: Finished JAvaScript Best Parctices on CodeSchool.

+**Thoughts:** I had been doing that for a month and I had to finish.
+It took a long time, specially because of long videos, but the last level about modules was insanelly good.

+**Link to work:** --